BehaviorSubject

 LanguageLearningApp

-coordinates the flow of state information between components in the pipeline.
+coordinates the flow of state information between components in the pipeline. - State-Driven Logic: The difficulty of words and the user’s progress are determined by the current state of the application.

 , provides a powerful and flexible way to handle state within components.
 This approach allows for reactive, state-driven computations while keeping state encapsulated within individual components.